russellromney/russellromney/README.md

-### Hi there 👋
+### Hi! ⛰️

 ![Russell's GitHub stats](https://github-readme-stats.vercel.app/api?username=russellromney&count_private=true)

-Building the food app that will take over the world - starting with food culture for the youth and creators.
+I'm currently working @popchew, building the food app that will take over the world - starting with food culture for the youth and creators.

 I'm always interested in urbanism, affordable housing, mountain biking, and data tooling.